Tavaresiqueira/ai-image-generator-python/README.md

 You will need to retrieve an api key in the tryleap website https://www.tryleap.ai/

-To train this model I Uploaded the images in a S3 AWS Bucket and get a signed url to each Object.
+To train this model I Uploaded the images in a S3 AWS Bucket and spawn a signed url to each Object.

 ## Prompt Examples